Maratha (caste): Medha Khole Incident

+Kopardi gang rape and murder

 Political participation

 The 1919 Montagu–Chelmsford Reforms of the British colonial government called for caste based representation in legislative council.
 In anticipation a Maratha league party was formed.
 The league and other groups came together to form the non-Brahmins party in the Marathi speaking areas in the early 1920s under the leadership of Maratha leaders Keshavrao Jedhe and Baburao Javalkar.
 Their early goals in that period were capturing the Ganpati and Shivaji festivals from Brahmin domination.
 They combined nationalism with anti-casteism as the party's aims.
 Later on in the 1930s, Jedhe merged the non-Brahmin party with the Congress party and changed the Congress party in the Maharashtra region from an upper-caste dominated body to a more broadly based but Maratha-dominated party.
 Apart from Jedhe, most Congress leaders from the Maratha /Kunbi community remained aloof from the Samyukta Maharashtra campaign of the 1950s.
 However, they have dominated the state politics of Maharashtra since its inception in 1960.

 The INC was the preferred party of the Maratha/Kunbi community in the early days of Maharashtra and the party was long without a major challenger, and enjoyed overwhelming support from the Maratha dominated sugar co-operatives and thousands of other cooperative organisations involved in the rural agricultural economy of the state such as marketing of dairy and vegetable produce, credit unions etc. The domination by Marathas of the cooperative institutions and with it the rural economic power allowed the community to control politics from the village level up to the Assembly and Lok Sabha seats.
 Since the 1980s, this group has also been active in setting up private educational institutions.
 Major past political figures of Congress party from Maharashtra such as Panjabrao Deshmukh, Keshavrao Jedhe, Yashwantrao Chavan, Shankarrao Chavan and Vilasrao Deshmukh have been from this group.